rudderlabs/rudderstack-docs/destinations/active-campaign.md

 ```

 {% hint style="info" %}
-The `fieldInfo` property contains the value of  filed information you want to store for that contact.
-For using this feature you have to create the fields from the dashboard (Example - `Interest, Country`) before passing in values for a user.
+The `fieldInfo` property contains the value of the field information that you want to store for that contact.
+For using this feature, you have to create the fields from your ActiveCampaign dashboard (For example - `Interest, Country`) before passing in the values for the given user.
 {% endhint %}

 ## Contact Us

-If you come across any issues while configuring Amplitude with RudderStack, please feel free to [contact us](mailto:%20docs@rudderstack.com).
+If you come across any issues while configuring ActiveCampaign with RudderStack, please feel free to [contact us](mailto:%20docs@rudderstack.com).
 You can also start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel; we will be happy to talk to you!